Sizing Gas/Liquid Separators When the Rate of Entrained Liquid is the Driving Factor

 The type TS separator has a separation capacity equivalent to 60% of the maximum capacity of a given size separator.
 The type TS is based upon a type T design (40%) except it has an elongated body to increase separation capacity and has a hold-up volume to support drainage via specialized valves or pump systems.

 This design is referred to as a “receiver separator” and has a separation capacity equivalent to 90% of the maximum capacity of a given size separator.
 As reflected in the sizing calculator a larger separator body size is typically required for such a high liquid separation rate.
-Continuing with our example, an 8” size separator is sufficient for the design criteria but a 10” size is required if using a receiver separator deign.
+Continuing with our example, an 8” size separator is sufficient for the design criteria but a 10” size is required if using a receiver separator design.
 This is due to increased internal complexity required to achieve high liquid separation rates.

 When the liquid entrainment rate is the driving factor for separator sizing, often receiver separators will provide separation in the smallest physical “footprint” when compared to “oversizing” other separator designs.